 This dark and moody kitchen by DeVol is everything we imagine English country kitchens to be.
-Painted from floor to ceiling in a deep forest green, it features shaker cabinets, open shelving, and a classic farmhouse sink.
+Painted from floor to ceiling in deep forest green, it features shaker cabinets, open shelving, and a classic farmhouse sink.

 What we love: The white marble against dark green paint and the oven nook.